What are error boundaries in React for?

 Introduction

 Error boundaries are a feature in React that help manage and handle errors in a more graceful way.
-They allow developers to catch JavaScript errors anywhere in their component tree, log those errors, and display a fallback UI instead of crashing the entire application.
+They allow developers to catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of crashing the entire application.

 How to implement error boundaries